opendatasoft/slate/source/includes/_dataset_security.md

 All people having access to the domain will be able to see the dataset in the catalog.

-If a user has at least ruleset declared for him/her (directly, through a group or both), he/she will be able to see the union of everything each of the rulesets grants access to.
+If a user has at least a ruleset declared for them (directly, through a group or both), they will be able to see the union of everything each of the rulesets grants access to.

-Otherwise, if nothing has been declared for him/her (neither directly nor through a group), he/she will be able to see what the default ruleset grants access to.
+Otherwise, if nothing has been declared for them (neither directly nor through a group), they will be able to see what the default ruleset grants access to.

 ### The dataset security API in a nutshell